JoyeBright/OSLab/README.md

 # Operating System Lab

-* Codes written for Operating System Lab offered at University of Guilan in
+* Codes written for Operating System Lab offered at University of Guilan:
     * [OSLab971] 1st semester of 2018/1396
     * [OSLab962] 2nd semester of 2018/1396